 Naveen Patnaik invites Modi for his swearing-in

-Bhubaneswar, May 28: Odisha chief minister and BJD president Naveen Patnaik has invited Prime Minister Narendra Modi and leaders of different political parties to his swearing-in ceremony scheduled to be held here on Wednesday, party sources said.
+Bhubaneswar, May 28: Odisha chief minister and Biju Janata Dal (BJD) president Naveen Patnaik has invited Narendra Modi and leaders of different political parties to his swearing-in ceremony scheduled to be held here on Wednesday, party sources said.

 Patnaik will take oath as the chief minister for fifth time in a row at 10.30 am on Wednesday.